mstark/eve_open_api/docs/MarketApi.md

 opts = {
   datasource: "tranquility", # String | The server name you would like data from
+  if_none_match: "if_none_match_example", # String | ETag from a previous request.
+A 304 will be returned if this matches the current ETag
-  page: 1, # Integer | Which page of results to return
+  page: 1 # Integer | Which page of results to return }
-  user_agent: "user_agent_example", # String | Client identifier, takes precedence over headers
-  x_user_agent: "x_user_agent_example" # String | Client identifier, takes precedence over User-Agent
-}

 begin